canidlogic/aksmacro/README.md

 Note that `fseekw()` `ftellw()` and `aks_off64` are only defined if you define `AKS_FILE64` before including the header.
 However, if either the `fseekw` or `ftellw` macros are already defined before the header is included, the header will assume everything is already set up and define none of these three entities even if `AKS_FILE64` is defined.

 Specifying `AKS_FILE64` will automatically `#include <stdio.h>`

-## Unicode and ANSI modes

-The C language was defined long before Unicode existed, so it does not have mandated support for Unicode.
-Traditionally, the interpretation of characters in C was based on locales.
-Eventually, POSIX systems added support for Unicode by encoding it with UTF-8 and considering UTF-8 to be a special sort of "locale."
-Portable C programs in many cases can be written carefully to not assume things about the specific locale, allowing the program to function correctly regardless of what locale is in use and whether or not UTF-8 is supported by the environment.

-The situation is very different on Windows.
-When the Win32 architecture was developed, there were two separate lines of Windows operating systems:  Windows 9x (which includes Windows 95, Windows 98, and Windows Me), and Windows NT (which includes Windows 2000, Windows XP, Windows 7, Windows 8, Windows 10, and Windows 11).
-The Windows 9x line is now historic and only the Windows NT line is still active, but the effect of this split is still apparent in the Win32 API.

-The Windows 9x line only supported a locale-based system, known in Windows terminology as "ANSI".
-The Windows NT line supported both the locale-based ANSI system as well as a new Unicode system.
-However, the Unicode system in Windows NT is based on UCS-2 (later upgraded to UTF-16), which uses "wide" characters that are 16-bit instead of the 8-bit characters in ANSI mode (and UTF-8).

-The problem is that 16-bit wide characters break compatibility with standard C because the underlying 16-bit data type is no longer compatible with the 8-bit `char` type used through standard C.  The Win32 solution is to create two versions of each function that handles strings.
-The ANSI version (suffixed with `A`) accepts 8-bit character strings while the Unicode version (suffixed with `W`) accepts 16-bit (wide) character strings.
-Therefore, for example, the Win32 API call to create or open a file is either `CreateFileA` in ANSI mode or `CreateFileW` in Unicode mode.
-The difference between these two functions has _nothing_ to do with whether Unicode or ISO-8859-1 or binary data will be stored within the file.
-Rather, the only difference is that `CreateFileA` accepts the string parameter holding the file path as an 8-bit character string, while `CreateFileW` accepts the string parameter holding the file path as a 16-bit wide character string.

-Instead of directly calling the ANSI or Unicode version of a Win32 API function, however, the preferred method is instead to call the function without the `A` or `W` suffix attached.
-Therefore, Windows code would call `CreateFile` instead of directly calling `CreateFileA` or `CreateFileW`.
-By default, the ANSI version of functions is invoked.
-However, if the macro `UNICODE` is defined during compilation, the Unicode version of functions will be invoked instead.
-Microsoft's idea was to let the exact same code compile for both ANSI and Unicode mode, so that back in the day you could compile separate Windows 95 and Windows NT versions just by specifying `UNICODE` when compiling the Windows NT version and leaving out that macro when compiling the Windows 95 version.

-In order to get this dual-system code to work correctly, you have to make careful use of generic data types such as `TCHAR` and `LPTSTR` that change their definitions depending on whether or not `UNICODE` is defined during compilation.
-These types are, of course, specific to Windows.

-This dual ANSI/Unicode system bubbles up and also affects the C standard library.
-Here again, Microsoft supplements the standard C functions, which are all based on 8-bit characters, with their own Windows-specific functions that are wide-character alternatives.
-Once again, there is a generic type system that is intended to make it possible to write code that works on both ANSI and Unicode systems.
-This time, however, you need to define a different macro `_UNICODE` (note the underscore at the start) to switch the C standard library to Unicode mode during compilation.
-Plus, there are multibyte character versions of functions, intended for locales that have non-Unicode varying-length characters.

-The whole dual ANSI/Unicode system is a huge headache when attempting to write portable code that works on both POSIX and Windows.
-The most practical option is probably to just use the default ANSI system (neither specifying `UNICODE` nor `_UNICODE` when compiling), as the ANSI system is standard and works the same on POSIX.
-Programs written in ANSI mode may lack support for Unicode used in file paths and Unicode displayed in the console window, but they can still internally use Unicode and interact with Unicode data files the same way as on POSIX.
-If you want full Unicode support on Windows, the practical options are either to write a version specific to Windows or to develop a full abstraction layer on top of any system call that uses string parameters.

-On the Win32 platform only, the `aksmacro.h` header will check that either both `UNICODE` or `_UNICODE` are defined, or that neither are defined, which makes sure that the interpretation used by the C standard library matches the interpretation used by the Windows API.
-If you want to force one of the interprations, declare either `AKS_REQUIRE_WIN_UNICODE` or `AKS_REQUIRE_WIN_ANSI` before the header is imported:

-    #define AKS_REQUIRE_WIN_UNICODE
-    #include "aksmacro.h"

-    /* POSIX or Windows in Unicode mode */

-    ...

-    #define AKS_REQUIRE_WIN_ANSI
-    #include "aksmacro.h"

-    /* POSIX or Windows in ANSI mode */

-These requirement macros will only check the mode on the Win32 platform.
-They are ignored and have no effect when building on POSIX.
-If you only want to allow, for example, Windows Unicode builds and nothing else, use both `AKS_REQUIRE_WIN` and `AKS_REQUIRE_WIN_UNICODE` at the same time:

-    #define AKS_REQUIRE_WIN
-    #define AKS_REQUIRE_WIN_UNICODE
-    #include "aksmacro.h"

-    /* Windows in Unicode mode only */

 ## Binary and text modes